Waleed Aly

-Waleed Aly (born 15 August 1978) is an Australian journalist, academic, and lawyer.
+Waleed Aly (born 15 August 1978) is an Australian television presenter, journalist, academic, and lawyer.

-Aly is a lecturer in politics at Monash University working in their Global Terrorism Research Centre, and a co-host of Network Ten's news and current affairs television program The Project.
+Aly is a lecturer in politics at Monash University working in their Global Terrorism Research Centre, and was also a co-host of Network 10's news and current affairs television program The Project.
 He also writes for Fairfax Media, co-hosts The Minefield, an ABC RN program about ethical dilemmas of modern life, and is lead guitarist in rock band Robot Child.

 In 2016, he won the Gold Logie Award for Best Personality on Australian Television.

 Early life and education

 Aly was born on 15 August 1978 in Melbourne, Victoria, to Egyptian parents.
 He is a Sunni Muslim.
+He grew up in the suburb of Vermont.

-He attended Wesley College, completing the International Baccalaureate in 1996.
+He attended Vermont Secondary College and later Wesley College, completing the International Baccalaureate in 1996.
 He then studied at the University of Melbourne, graduating with Bachelor of Engineering (Chemical) and Bachelor of Laws (with honours) degrees in 2002.

 In May 2017 Aly was awarded a PhD, for his thesis on global terrorism titled Towards a structuration theory of global terrorism.